FuzzyLogic/Wololo/README.md

 ## TODOs <a name="todos"></a>

 The following list is a set of tasks that should be done at some point.
-* Wake multiple devices, based on contacted endpoint
+* Wake arbitry devices, based on contacted endpoint (config file only specifies default device to wake up)